 Some people are born without a spleen or need to have it removed because of disease or injury.

-It's an important part of your immune system but you can survive without it, as the liver can take over many of the spleen's functions.
+It is an important part of your immune system but you can survive without it.
+This is because the liver can take over many of the spleen's functions.

 What does the spleen do?

 The spleen has a few important functions:

 - It fights any invading germs in the blood (the spleen contains infection-fighting white blood cells).

 - It controls the level of blood cells.
 The spleen controls the level of white blood cells, red blood cells and platelets (small cells that form blood clots)

 - It screens the blood and removes any old or damaged red blood cells.